utilmeta/utype/docs/en/references/field.md

 # > {'content': 'test', 'title': 'My title'}
 ```

-In the example, `title ` we specify a function in the `no_output` parameter of the field, indicating that if the input is `None`, it will not be output, so in the example, when the data class is just initialized, `'title'` The field is not in the data (although you can access it using the property); `content` the field specifies that it is not entered when the value is empty, so it remains in the data when a non-empty value is passed in.
+In the example, we specify a function in the `no_output` parameter for `title` , indicating that if the input is `None`, it will not be output, so in the example, when the dataclass is just initialized, `'title'` is not in the data (although you can access it using the attribute); `content` specifies that it will not input when the value is empty, so it remains in the data when a non-empty value is passed in.

 !!! note
+	In Schema, "output" means the data in the `dict` structure, because you can get it by using `dict(inst)`, passing to function using `func(**inst)`, or use `json.dumps(inst)` to get the JSON output
+	If a field is no_output but accept input, then you can access the value through attribute, but it will not show up in the result of `dict(inst)`

 ## Mode configuration

-Utype supports a more advanced “mode configuration” feature that allows the same field of a data class to behave differently in different “modes”.
+utype supports a more advanced “mode configuration” feature that allows the same field to behave differently in different “modes”.
 For example, if we need a field to be “read-only”, we actually only need it to support input and output in “read mode”

 Let’s look at an example.
 ```python